lgv2018/EggDuino/README.md

-This is the fork of cocktailyogi/EggDuino firmware with added support for servo lowering/raising speed and pin assignment for Protoneer CNC Shield.
+This is the fork of Yura80/EggDuino which itself is the fork of cocktailyogi/EggDuinofirmware with added support for servo lowering/raising speed and pin assignment for Protoneer CNC Shield.

+I (schlion) have added support for a Motor Enable indicator LED and added ifdef flags for the engraver pin.

 Eggduino
 ====